Observer les Étoiles Filantes : Préparation et Techniques pour les Perséides

 What are the Perseids?

-Preparing to Observe the Perseids
+Preparation to Observe the Perseids

 1. Choose the right time

-2. Select an observation location
+2. Select an observation site

 3. Prepare for a night of observation